 Plan B One-Step is no longer required to be kept behind the pharmacy counter.
 It should be located in your store's family planning aisle/section along with Next Choice One Dose and My Way.
-As of now, the FDA is still requiring that Next Choice, the 2 tablet, generic form of the old Plan B as well as Plan B One-Step's one tablet generic equivalent Next Choice One Dose be kept behind the pharmacy counter and available without a prescription for those aged 17 and older.
-So this means that the new FDA regulations ONLY apply to Plan B One-Step.
+As of now, the FDA is still requiring that Next Choice, the 2 tablet, generic form of the old Plan B to be kept behind the pharmacy counter and available without a prescription for those aged 17 and older.
+So this means that the new FDA regulations ONLY apply to the levonorgestrel-based one-pill emergency contraceptives.

 To reduce the risk of an unplanned pregnancy, Plan B One-Step should be taken as soon as possible within 72 hours (3 days) of unprotected sex or contraceptive failure.
 The sooner Plan B One-Step is taken, the more effective it'll be.
 Plan B One-Step can also be used any time during your menstrual cycle.
 If you vomit within 2 hours of taking the pill, you should immediately contact your doctor to discuss whether to take another pill.

 Note: In general, emergency contraception can be used up to 5 days after unprotected sex.
 So it may still be useful to take Plan B One-Step for up to 120 hours after unprotected sex.